hamzamuhammad/iChan/README.md

-# iChan
+# uForum
-iOS app that mimics an imageboard.
+iOS app that mimics a forum.